-For people visiting a Tiger Worm Toilet, this innovation will improve user experience as it is flushing, odourless and fly-free.
+For people visiting a Tiger Worm Toilet, this innovation would improve user experience as it was flushing, odourless and fly-free.

-For agencies, governments and donors supporting humanitarian camp sanitation, it will increase environmental and economical sustainability and close the sanitation loop.
-This is because the TWT is treating the waste on site, reducing frequency of emptying.
+For agencies, governments and donors supporting humanitarian camp sanitation, it would increase environmental and economical sustainability and close the sanitation loop.
+This was because the TWT treated the waste on site, reducing frequency of emptying.

-In the vermifilter, the by-product is generated at the top of the system meaning emptying becomes easier.
-For the household systems, it has been estimated that they will require emptying once every five years.
+In the vermifilter, the by-product is generated at the top of the system meaning emptying became easier.
+For the household systems, it has been estimated that they would require emptying once every five years.

-Additionally, the by-product is relatively dry, odourless humus that can be used as a soil conditioner or buried on-site.
+Additionally, the by-product is relatively dry, odourless humus that could be used as a soil conditioner or buried on-site.